Understanding your insurance

 Reinstate with Lapse

 The act of re-activating a policy which has ceased to be valid due to expiration or cancellation.
-There is a period between the cessation of coverage and its reinstatement during which the carrier provided no coverage.
+There is a period between the cessation of coverage and its reinstatement during which the insurance company provided no coverage.
 (See Cancel)

-The cost of replacing the damaged property with new property of like kind and quality without deduction for depreciation.
-(See Actual Cash Value)
+The cost of repairing or replacing the damaged property with new property of like kind and quality without deduction for depreciation (See Actual Cash Value),

 A form filed by the insurance company with the California Department of Motor Vehicles (DMV) which states that the insured has an auto insurance policy that meets California financial responsibility requirements and requires that the DMV be notified if such policy is cancelled.
 The requirement to file such form is usually due to an uninsured accident or due a negligent operator suspension.
 (See SR22)